Mouse brain sections labeled for cortical neuronal subtypes (left) and glial subtype (right). Image credit: Omer Bayraktar

 Postdoc, imaging specialist and PhD student positions available and will be posted on Sanger jobs soon.
 Please contact Omer (sanger email) if interested.

 Omer is fascinated by the cellular complexity of the brain.
-He is interested in using large-scale approaches to map brain cell types, to identify how glial cells shape neuronal circuits and to discover cellular pathways affected in neurodevelopmental disorders.
+His research team is interested in using large-scale approaches to map brain cell types, to identify how glial cells shape neuronal circuits and to discover cellular pathways affected in neurodevelopmental disorders.

 The International Human Cell Atlas initiative aims to create comprehensive reference maps of all human cells—the fundamental units of life—as a basis for both understanding human health and diagnosing, monitoring, and treating disease.